 On the bright side, the Kings have more new series coming down the track, albeit not at Netflix.
 The duo is hard at work on the second season of their procedural drama Elsbeth, which aired its first season earlier this year.
 Furthermore, the duo is working with Jennifer Cacicio to bring the 2018 true crime podcast Happy Face to life on Paramount+ in 2025, with Dennis Quaid due to lead.

 Now, over to you.
-Do you think Netflix should pick up season 6 of Evil?
+Should Netflix pick up season 5 of Evil?
 Let us know in the comments.